hoodiehq-archive/documentation/camp/start/getting-started/getting-started-1.md

 ### Topics Covered in this guide

 1. Creating a new app
-2. App, Admin and Futon URLs
-3. Structure of a Hoodie Project
+2. Structure of a Hoodie Project
-4. Including the Script
+3. Including the Script
-5. The global window.hoodie Object
+4. The global window.hoodie Object

 If you experience any problems at any step of this doc, please check our <a href="http://faq.hood.ie" target="_blank">FAQ</a> or <a href="http://hood.ie/chat" target="_blank">get in touch with us on IRC or Slack</a>.